-Right now, the Across is a pretty appealing package overall, and actually undercuts Toyota’s own RAV4 Plug-In by just under £2,000 in basic form, which may be enough to twist the arm of anyone sitting on the fence.
-There are, of course, cheaper plug-in hybrid family SUVs available, such as the Ford Kuga, Vauxhall Grandland X, Peugeot 3008 and Citroen C5, although none of them can match the Suzuki's pure-electric range.
+The Across is a pretty appealing package, but since cheaper variants of the Toyota RAV4 Plug-In launched, it's harder to justify the Suzuki on list price alone.
+There are, of course, cheaper plug-in hybrid family SUVs available, such as the Ford Kuga, Vauxhall Grandland, Peugeot 3008 and Citroen C5 Aircross, although none of them can match the Suzuki's pure-electric range.

 Another factor to consider is that the Across' price puts it close to more desirable alternatives from premium brands, such as the Mercedes GLA 250 e and Land Rover Discovery Sport PHEV, so it's likely to remain a niche choice.
 For a more detailed look at the Across, read on for the rest of our in-depth review...